 - Intrepid Merchant: Sinbad's schtick.
 He does seem to have a gift for trading.

 - Mr. Vice Guy: Sinbad is a lot like Scrooge McDuck, ambitious (but not evil, Values Dissonance not withstanding) and out to make a buck.
+(He does also suffer from a lot of wanderlust.)
 In fact, by the end he's one of the richest men in Baghdad.

 - One Steve Limit: Notably averted when Sinbad the Porter attracts the attention of Sinbad the Sailor, who proceeds to tell the porter of his seven voyages.